ArnasPuskunigis/ArnasPuskunigis/README.md

 - Code style consistency
 - Ammount of experience with different languages and frameworks

-My life goal is to create high-quality entertainment and lasting memories for the people.
+My life goal is to create high-quality, engaging games with hopefully lasting memories for the people.